-For tax years beginning on or after January 1, 2017, an interstate broadcaster's apportionment will be determined based on the audience factor method.
-Gross receipts are sourced to Oregon in the ratio that the broadcaster's audience or subscribers located in this state bears to its total audience and subscribers located both within and outside of this state.
-See ORS 314.680 to 314.690 and HB 4138 for more information, including year-specific definitions.
+For tax years beginning on or after January 1, 2017, an interstate broadcaster's apportionment is determined based on the audience factor method.
+Gross receipts are sourced to Oregon in the ratio that the broadcaster's audience or subscribers located in this state bears to its total audience and subscribers located both within and outside this state.
+See ORS 314.680 to 314.690 for more information.

-If your corporation, or one or more of the affiliates filing as part of your consolidated return, is an interstate broadcaster, check the box for Question N on your Form OR-20.
-Include a schedule with your return that clearly shows the following for each interstate broadcaster affiliate: (1) total gross receipts from broadcasting, (2) broadcasting gross receipts sourced to Oregon using the commercial domicile method of apportionment, and (3) broadcasting gross receipts sourced to Oregon as if the audience factor method had been used.
+If your corporation, or one or more of the affiliates filing as part of your consolidated return, is an interstate broadcaster, check the box for Question M on your Form OR-20.